 Also: Require that beneficiary companies make good faith efforts toward reclaiming unfair and absurd executive compensation.
 In fact, all future aided companies that have experienced outrageous executive compensation should be asked to file a lawsuit against those past executives, at least on a pro-forma basis, in order to establish a legal basis for discovery processes.

-Similar principles should guide the new economic stimulus plan, involving up to $850B that soon-to-be President Obama and Congressional leaders plan to spend, largely on public infrastructure projects.
-Among the guiding principles ought to be:
+So much for repair.
+Now — what about renew?
+Similar principles should guide the new economic stimulus plan, including investing some of the $850B that soon-to-be President Obama and Congressional leaders plan to spend on public infrastructure projects.
+Among the guiding principles for how they do spend it ought to be: